nextcloud/documentation/admin_manual/installation/installation_source.rst

 scratch using a classic :abbr:`LAMP (Linux, Apache, MySQL, PHP)` setup:

-This document provides a complete walk-through for installing ownCloud on Ubuntu 12.04 LTS Server with apache and mysql.
+This document provides a complete walk-through for installing ownCloud on Ubuntu 12.04 LTS Server with Apache and MySQL.
 It also provides guidelines for installing it on other distributions, webservers and database systems.